Lucy-Forrest-Lab/AlignMe/Examples.md

 values is calculated (their sum divided by 2).

-Moreover, there is another method of using PSSMs for alignments supported by AlignMe called "PositionSpecificSimilarity".
+Moreover, there is another method of using PSSMs for alignments supported by AlignMe called **ProfilePositionSpecificSimilarity**.
 The syntax is similar to those of "PositionSpecificSimilarity":

 `weight: 1.0 type: ProfilePostionSpecificSimilarity PSSM1: ./examples_best/1KPL.pssm PSSM2: ./examples_best/1OTS.pssm`

 However, the calculation is different.
 From PSSM1 all 20 values of amino acid A are compared to the corresponding values of amino acid B in PSSM1 (i.e., likeliness of A->A of PSSM1 with B->A of PSSM2, A->C of 1, B->C of 2 and so on), their differences are summed up and then this value is divided by 20 (= number of amino acid types).

 ### Using Scale Similarity
 Similarity Score File for a pair-wise sequence alignment based on scales (e.g. hydrophobicity):